Welcome to the NCBLCMHC

 Locate A CounselorFile a Complaint

-If you wish to file a complaint against a North Carolina licensed professional counselor, you may do so by submitting the complaint to the Board.
+If you wish to file a complaint against a North Carolina Licensed Clinical Mental Health Counselor, you may do so by submitting the complaint to the Board.

 File A ComplaintOur Mission: